Skip to main content

 Request Security

-• Each method has a security type indicating required API key permissions, shown next to the method name (e.g., New order (TRADE)).
+• Each endpoint has a security type indicating required API key permissions, shown next to the endpoint name (e.g., New order (TRADE)).

 • If unspecified, the security type is NONE.

-• Except for NONE, all methods with a security type are considered SIGNED requests (i.e. including a signature), except for listenKey management.
+• Except for NONE, all endpoints with a security type are considered SIGNED requests (i.e. including a signature), except for listenKey management.

-• Secure methods require a valid API key to be specified and authenticated.
+• Secure endpoints require a valid API key to be specified and authenticated.

 • API keys can be created on the SPOT Test Network upon logging in with your Github account.